Just like any fish or pet, snails come in all shapes and sizes, colors, and designs.

 2. Golden Mystery Snails

 Next up, are the Golden Mystery Snails.
-True to their name, Golden Mystery snails fit perfect with bright colored corals and fish.
+True to their name, Golden Mystery snails fit perfectly with bright colored corals and fish.
 They’re very friendly in that regard, so you don’t have to worry about their safety or the surrounding fish.

 Golden Mystery snails are unique because they grow to be some of the largest aquarium snails.
 All they need to thrive is the leftover food off your fish or really any waste or organic material.

 Golden Mystery snails are a great option if you’re looking to add freshwater snails.
-They’re readily available, easy to take care of and reduce the amount of time you have to spend cleaning the tank.
+They’re readily available, easy to take care of, and reduce the amount of time you have to spend cleaning the tank.

 3. Blue Mystery Snail Pomacea bridgesii